Trackpad not working: what to do

 2. Run Maintenance Scripts

 Running maintenance scripts on your Mac keeps your device running smoothly and glitch-free.
 How?
 It eliminates broken, temporary, and unnecessary system logs and files from your system.
+Running maintenance scripts could help resolve issues with a Mac trackpad that don't work.

 Run maintenance scripts the simple way: